colesmcintosh/script-sleuth/README.md

 Script Sleuth comes packed with features that aid in interactive code exploration.
 Here's a rundown of what's currently available and what could potentially be added in the future.

 - [x] Directory-based code navigation: Easily traverse your codebase by inputting a directory path.
-- [x] Support for multiple programming languages: The script can process Python, HTML, CSS, Ruby, C, JavaScript, Markdown, and Text files.
+- [x] Support for multiple programming languages: The program can process Python, HTML, CSS, Ruby, C, JavaScript, Markdown, and Text files.
 - [x] Interactive questioning: You can ask as many questions as you want about a selected file.
-The script continues to answer until you explicitly decide to exit or switch files.
+The program continues to answer until you explicitly decide to exit or switch files.
 - [x] Support for backtracking: You can choose a new file from the current directory or go back to choose a new directory without exiting the program.
 - [x] AI-powered code analysis: Utilizes the power of OpenAI's GPT-4 model to answer questions about your code.